COLORS IN MEDITATION

 What do I want to create?
 How can I bond with others in holiness and focus?

 10) Malchut: Kingship or Actualization and power of Revelation.
 It is the mouth.
-It is the color of the vessel of dark blue.
-It is the trait of humility.
+It is the color of the vessel of dark royal blue It is the trait of humility.
 I do not know.
 It is the Divine Presence, the Female vessel, to receive all from above sefirot.
 The inner experience is Humility as it is Action through receiving higher lights from the powers of the soul.
 What do I need to do to purify the holiness of my speech, the ultimate vehicle of expression, manifestation and revelation.
 How can I bless others with my pure speech?

 DAYS